For information on mitigation of low-oxygen blackwater with water for the environment in 2022-23:

-Hypoxic blackwater is water that has become low in dissolved oxygen.
-It occurs when large amounts of organic material in rivers are broken down by bacteria, which multiply and use up the oxygen in the water – oxygen that fish need.
+Low-oxygen (hypoxic) blackwater is water that has become low in dissolved oxygen.
+It occurs when large amounts of organic material in rivers are broken down by bacteria.
+These bacteria multiply and use up the oxygen in the water – oxygen that fish need.

-As the weather warms up, bacteria multiply more quickly, increasing the risk of water becoming hypoxic.
+As the weather warms up, bacteria multiply more quickly, increasing the risk of water becoming low in oxygen.
 Warmer water also holds less oxygen than cool water.

 If dissolved oxygen levels fall too low, fish and other aquatic animals can die.
 Native fish and crustaceans are especially vulnerable to low oxygen water.

-What can be done to help native fish when water becomes hypoxic?
+What can be done to help native fish when water becomes low in oxygen?

-There are limited options to reduce the impact of hypoxic blackwater on native fish and aquatic life.
+There are limited options to reduce the impact of low-oxygen blackwater on native fish and aquatic life.

-In times of flood, the scale of high river flows means it not possible to dilute the effects of hypoxic blackwater using water for the environment, because the volume of water in large floods is too great.
+In times of flood, the scale of high river flows means it not possible to dilute the effects of low-oxygen blackwater using water for the environment.
+This is because the volume of water in large floods is too great.